samboy/MaraDNS/README.md

 MaraDNS has been, since late 2022, in deep freeze and is only being updated to fix important security holes.
 The last hole found was in 2023.
+No attack stronger than remote denial of service has *ever* been found with MaraDNS.

-MaraDNS has been updated to be Y2038 compliant; any and all external dependencies MaraDNS has have multiple implementations (for example, the scripts for converting MaraDNS’s documents have been updated to be in Lua instead of Perl, because multiple Lua implementations exist, including one shipping in MaraDNS’s source code).
+MaraDNS is future-proof: She has been updated to be Y2038 compliant; any and all external dependencies MaraDNS has have multiple implementations (for example, the scripts for converting MaraDNS’s documents have been updated to be in Lua instead of Perl, because multiple Lua implementations exist, including one shipping in MaraDNS’s source code).

 # ABOUT